HomePurpl LifePIP & Benefit GuidesPIP Increases & Rates 2026: April Payment Changes Explained

 Every April, disability benefits are uprated in line with inflation.
 From April 2026, people receiving Personal Independence Payment (PIP) will see their payments rise as part of the PIP increases 2026, alongside changes to Disability Living Allowance (DLA).

-The PIP increases 2026 happen automatically, but many disabled people search for clear information about how much their payments will increase, when the new rates start, and how the changes affect other benefits.
+The PIP increases 2026 happen automatically, but many disabled people search for clear information about how much payments will increase, when the new rates start, and how the changes apply across the UK.
 This guide explains the PIP and DLA increases clearly, using official figures and up-to-date guidance.

 At A Glance